Anthony Wright (American football): Baltimore Ravens

 Wright was signed by the Baltimore Ravens to their practice squad in 2002.
-After first round draft choice Kyle Boller injured his thigh in a game against the St. Louis Rams, Wright was activated from the practice squad on October 15.
+He was activated from the practice squad on October 15.
+In the 2003 season, the team’s first-round draft pick, quarterback Kyle Boller, injured his thigh in a game against the St. Louis Rams on November 9 (Week 10).
+This gave way to an opportunity for Wright to start games.

-After the Ravens lost to the Miami Dolphins in his first start 6-9, Wright led a spectacular comeback against the Seahawks; with the score tied at three in the final minute of the first half, the Seahawks scored two quick touchdowns, and stormed to a 41-24 lead with seven minutes remaining, but Wright erupted with four touchdown throws and 319 passing yards in a 44-41 overtime triumph.
+Wright’s first start was in Week 11 against the Miami Dolphins.
+His performance was unremarkable, and the Ravens lost 9-6 (OT).
+In the following week, however, Wright led a spectacular comeback against the Seahawks.
+With the score tied at three in the final minute of the first half, the Seahawks scored two quick touchdowns, and stormed to a 41–24 lead with seven minutes remaining, but Wright erupted with four touchdown throws to Marcus Robinson and 319 passing yards in a 44–41 overtime triumph.
 Ravens head coach Brian Billick gave the game ball to Wright's wife, for waiting until after the contest to induce labor.

-The Ravens won five of their last six games with Wright posting a 5-2 record and having a critical role in the team reaching the playoffs, where they lost a close game against the Tennessee Titans with a score of 20-17, with the difference being a 46-yard field goal with 29 seconds left.
+The Ravens won five of their last six games with Wright posting a 5–2 record and having a critical role in the team reaching the playoffs, where they lost a close game against the Tennessee Titans with a score of 20–17, with the difference being a 46-yard field goal with 29 seconds left.
 He finished the season with 1,199 passing yards, 9 touchdowns and 8 interceptions.

 Wright missed the 2004 season after having surgery to repair a torn labrum in his right shoulder.
-Following another injury to Boller during the first game of the 2005 season, he was named the starting quarterback, but was again demoted after having a 2-5 record.
+Following another injury to Boller during the first game of the 2005 season, he was named the starting quarterback but was again demoted after having a 2–5 record.